How Important Is Personal Injury Evidence In Car Accident Claims?

 Whiplash Injury Evidence

-Whiplash is a very common injury sustained in car crash but not the easiest injury to prove.
+Whiplash is a very common injury sustained in a car crash but not the easiest injury to prove.
 That’s because there aren’t always visible signs of whiplash.
 So, what whiplash injury evidence can you provide?

 First of all, and most importantly, visit your GP if you suspect you’re suffering from whiplash.
 As a medical professional, they can spot the symptoms of whiplash and also note the severity.
 This will mean you’ll receive sound medical advice from the doctor and medication where needed.